rstudio/rstudio-conf-2022-program/makeovers/saving-1000-hours-rstudio.md

 talk_id: 22164
 talk_slug: saving-1000-hours-rstudio
 talk_type: regular
+talk_tags: [champion, pro-products, production, story]
 session_slug: makeovers
-block: 3-7-session
 # ---- Edit information below this line ----
 # The title of your talk
-talk_title: Saving 1,000 hours with RStudio
+talk_title: "Saving 1,000 hours with RStudio"
 # A short version of the title, suitable for small displays
 talk_title_short: Saving 1,000 hours with RStudio
 # A link to your talk's materials, when ready